w-ew/training-doc/TRAINING.md

  #define CONFIG_CMD_BOOTZ
 ```

 If there are any changes to the code and you get an error message when trying to check out, you can discard the changes with `git reset --hard ex1`.
-Normally, you would commit the chagned code and then use `git checkout ex1` instead.
+Normally, you would commit the changed code and then use `git checkout ex1` instead.

 ## Building u-boot